puppetlabs/bolt/documentation/writing_tasks.md

 ### Setting default values

-You can set a default value for a parameter which will be used if the parameter isn't specified.
-The default value must be valid according to the parameter's `type`.
+You can set a default value for a parameter which will be used if the parameter isn't specified or if the parameter is specified and has a value of `Undef`.
+The default will be used even if the parameter type is optional.
+Default values must be valid according to the parameter's `type`.

 ```json
 {